WebOfTrust/keri/docs/Glossary.md

 #### Correlation

 An identifier used to indicate that external parties have observed how wallet contents are related.
 For example, when a public key is reused, it conveys that some common entity is controlling both identifiers.
-Tracking correlation allows for software to warn when some new information might be about to be exposed, for example: "Looks like you are about to send crypo currency, from an account you frequently use to a new account you just created."
+Tracking correlation allows for software to warn when some new information might be about to be exposed, for example: "Looks like you are about to send cryptocurrency, from an account you frequently use to a new account you just created."

 #### Crypto libraries